 Exercise: Exercise lengthens your life and helps you avoid frailty in old age.
 It also helps your brain stay sharp for longer.

 Alcohol: Moderate alcohol consumption (with meals, not at ragers), has been known to have life-prolonging effects.
 Too much alcohol, though, has the opposite effect.

 Sleep: Getting enough sleep is crucial to health.
 Step away from the TV/computer/phone/tablet and get some rest!

 Outlook: People with a positive, laid-back attitude toward life tend to live longer.

 While this is by no means an exhaustive list, it should give you an idea of what factors lead to a long life.
+Starting retirement planning early has its perks.
+Talking over your life expectancy table with your insurance company is a useful first step and will be beneficial in the long run.
 Don’t wait to get the life insurance coverage you need.
 The older you are, the more you may have to pay.